ValliappanRam/Automating-File_Management-based-on-Classfication/README.md

 **Note:** You can find the app "FMS.exe" in the dist folder in the repository.

-**Note 2:** You have to modify the rules file based on your requirements and Place it follwing location for windows users : C:\Users\"username"
+**Note 2:** You have to modify the rules file based on your requirements and Place it following location for windows users only : C:\Users\"username"